Understanding Marriage in Australia: An Expert Overview

 Steps to take to get married in Australia

-A small percentage of Australians are married by a religious leader (less than 20% in 2017).
+A smaller percentage of Australians are now being married by a religious leader (less than 20% in 2017).
 In those cases the couple must comply with the specific rules of that church, which may include attending classes or other preparation activities.

 Legal implications after you get married